‘Bachelorette’ Rachel Spoilers: Engagement ‘Will Happen’ – Who’s The Lucky Guy?

 “Jack graduated [from the] University of Texas at Austin in 2008,” Reality Steve writes.
 “Got his law degree from University of Texas School of Law in 2012.
 Last name used to be Oberstein, but [he] changed it to Stone within the last few years as a dedication to his mother who passed away in 2003.”

-Their date was filmed at Oyster Factory Park in Bluffton, South Carolina on March 30.
+Their date was filmed at Oyster Factory Park in Bluffton, South Carolina, on March 30.
 Judging from the photos above, the date was a success.
 Or, at the very least, both Jack and Rachel were smiling while the cameras were rolling.

-Will Rachel end up giving her final rose to one of the two attorneys this season or will she pick a guy who has a completely different career?
+Will Rachel end up giving her final rose to one of the two attorneys this season, or will she pick a guy who has a completely different career?
 Find out how her journey to find love turns out when The Bachelorette premieres on May 22 on ABC.

 [Featured Image by Mitch Haaseth/ABC Television Network]